 Besides being useful as a metal, copper also kills or inhibits the growth of bacteria and other microorganisms.
 The “Edwin Smith Papyrus,” one of the oldest books ever discovered, records the use of copper to sterilize chest wounds and drinking water.
 This book was written sometime between 2600 B.C. and 2200 B.C.

 Copper is present in the human body as a mineral in trace amounts.
 It helps the body use iron and supports nerve function.
-According to the Copper Development Association, copper is essential for the following bodily functions:
+Copper is essential for the following

 - iron utilization

 - nerve function

 - green vegetables

 Wearing a copper bracelet as a remedy for arthritis has been popular in folklore for thousands of years.
 Even today, you may be able to find inexpensive copper bracelets displayed on drugstore counters.